ICIJ/node-tika/README.md

  - `contentType` to provide a hint to Tika on which parser to use.
  - `outputEncoding` to specify the text output encoding.
 Defaults to "UTF-8".
  - `ocrLanguage` to set the language used by Tesseract.
+This option is required to enabled OCR.
  - `tesseractPath` to set the path to the Tesseract binaries.

 ### tika.extract(uri, [options,] cb) ###